-10 Types of Countertops You Should Know Before Renovating Your Kitchen or Bathroom
+10 Types of Countertops You Should Consider for Your Next Kitchen or Bathroom Remodel

 Know your options before selecting the perfect countertop for your project.

-Choosing the right countertop is one of the most important aspects of kitchen design that goes beyond the aesthetic.
-It’s an investment you want to last for years to come, but your lifestyle is ultimately more important than your decorating style when it comes to picking the right type of countertop.
+Choosing the right countertop is one of the most important aspects of kitchen and bathroom design.
+It's an investment you want to last for years to come, and both your sense of style and your lifestyle will determine the right type of countertop for your home.
 Think practically and ask yourself the following questions.
 Do you cook lots of family meals in the kitchen?
 Is weekly meal prepping a part of your life?
 How about baking?
 If your countertop had a small amount of damage, would it bother you or would you even notice a tiny crack?
 Every type of countertop has its pros and cons in terms of hardness and durability, as well as heat and stain resistance.

-Whether you have a modern, contemporary, or even traditional style kitchen, here are all the different types of countertops to consider.
+Whether you have a traditional, modern farmhouse, or contemporary style kitchen, here are all the different types of countertops to consider.
 See our simple guide to types of countertops below, or read on for more details about each kind.

 Marble countertops have really come into prominence in recent years.
 “Marble is still king in terms of aesthetics and in high-end new development,” says agent Allison Chiaramonte of Warburg Realty in New York.
 It’s easy to understand why.
 This natural stone instantly elevates a kitchen, giving a clean, contemporary feel.
 There’s nothing else that looks quite like a bright white marble finish, but marble countertops are available in other colors as well, including shades of gray, brown, taupe, and even green.
 No two marble countertops are exactly alike.

 This stone is certainly not the most practical choice, however.
 Marble is softer than other natural stones, so it’s important to be careful and invest in proper cutting boards.
 If you cut directly on marble, it will scratch.